MarcoN-203/Portflio/README.md

 Each project delves into a different game style showcasing my wide experience.

 # Projects
+Disclaimer: These project wil be downloaded as 7zip files and must be closed with Task Manager.

 ## Project 1:
 This game is similar to fruit ninja, simply click on the foods and boxes while dodging the bombs.
 If you drop one food the game ends and you lose!